Human in Events: A Large-Scale Benchmark for Human-centric Video Analysis in Complex Events: Related benchmarks and Comparison

-The related datasets mentioned above have served the community very well, but now they are confronting several limitations: (1) Most of them are focusing on normal or simple scenes (e.g. street, sports scene, single-person movement), which owns few occlusions and is relatively simple for the prediction of motions or poses.
-(2) Their coverage and scales are less useful to the evaluation of the state-of-the-art algorithms.
-(3) Multiple human-centric video analysis tasks need to learn and evaluate on multiple benchmarks while annotations from previous datasets only contain a single aspect of human information (pose, track or action).
-Overall, compared with these datasets, our dataset has the following unique characteristics: \begin{itemize}[leftmargin=10pt] \item HiEve dataset covers a wide range of human-centric understanding tasks including motion, pose, and action, while the previous datasets only focus on a subset of our tasks. \item HiEve dataset has substantially larger data scales, including the currently largest number of poses (\textgreater1M), the largest number of complex-event action labels (\textgreater56k), and one of the largest number of trajectories with long terms (with average trajectory length \textgreater480). \item HiEve dataset focuses on the challenging scenes under various crowded and complex events (such as dining, earthquake escape, subway getting-off, and collision), while the previous datasets are mostly related to normal or relatively simple scenes. \end{itemize} In a nutshell, our HiEve contains more comprehensive and larger-scale annotations in various complex-event scenes, making it more capable of evaluating the human-centric analyzing techniques in realistic scenes.
+In summary, the related datasets mentioned above have served the community very well, but now they are confronting several limitations: (1) Most of them are focusing on normal or simple scenes (2) Their coverage and scales are limited.
+(3) They only contain a single aspect of human annotation (pose, track or action).
+Overall, compared with these datasets, our dataset has the following unique characteristics: \begin{itemize} \item HiEve dataset covers \textbf{a wide range of human-centric annotations} including track, pose, and action, while the previous datasets only focus on a subset of our tasks. \item HiEve dataset focuses on the challenging scenes under \textbf{crowded and complex events} (such as dining, earthquake escape, subway getting-off, and collision), while the previous datasets are mostly related to normal or relatively simple scenes. \item HiEve dataset has substantially \textbf{larger data scales and coverage}, including the currently largest number of poses (\textgreater1M), the largest number of complex-event action labels (\textgreater56k), and one of the largest number of trajectories with long terms (with average trajectory length \textgreater480 frames). \end{itemize} In a nutshell, our HiEve contains more comprehensive and larger-scale annotations in various complex-event scenes, making it more capable of evaluating the human-centric analyzing techniques in realistic scenes.